-We recognise our dependency on the timely delivery and quality of key materials provided, and quality of performance by sub-contractors and suppliers.
+We recognise our dependency on the timely delivery and quality of key materials provided, and quality of performance by vendors.
 These are risks that we manage diligently and mitigate where possible.
 To ensure our long term growth and profitability, we must manage the supply chain in an effective and sustainable manner.

-Sustainable Procurement is a journey for us, and some of our suppliers.
-Our strategy is to develop an on-going and constructive dialogue with our key suppliers to understand their sustainability practices, and work with them to embed our principles of sustainability within our procurement activities over time.
-We believe that this approach provides an opportunity to build and strengthen the relationships with our suppliers and at the same time achieve our goals.
+Responsible Sourcing is about sustainable procurement and the responsible supply of goods and services.
+Our strategy is to develop an on-going engagement with our key vendors to understand their sustainability practices, and work with them to embed our principles of sustainability within our procurement activities over time.
+We believe that this approach provides an opportunity to build and strengthen the relationships with our vendors and at the same time achieve our goals.

-15.1 Principles of Sustainability in Procurement
+14.1 Principles of Responsible Sourcing

-The following are our principles of sustainability in procurement:
+The following are our principles for responsible sourcing: